This was the morning I'd been waiting for. It was finally here!

 Several additional things I learned that make a difference:

-- Passive Observations always!
-To ensure the success of swimming with manatees, we must all do our part.
+Passive Observations always! - To ensure the success of swimming with manatees, we must all do our part.
 Look but don't touch.
 They may very well touch you.
-Consider your good luck!
-But don't reciprocate.
+Consider that your good luck, but don't reciprocate.
 Float with them, but don't block or separate them from their group, especially babies from their mothers.

 Want to see more?
-Check out the full PhotoTour.
+Check out our full PhotoTour.